 Prior to his federal positions, Dr. Sondik served on the Engineering-Economic Systems faculty at Stanford University.
 He now is a member of the HHS Secretary' Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030.
 Dr. Sondik explores other activities including the challenges of the Federal Statistical System, data needs at the State and local level, new sources of health data, and training and research on how to use these new sources of data and modeling to meet community health needs.

-Dr. Joseph L. Wright is the recently appointed senior vice president and chief medical officer for the University of Maryland Capital Region Health system.
-He previously served as Professor and Chair of Pediatrics at the Howard University College of Medicine, and as Senior Vice President within the Children's National Health System, where he provided strategic leadership for the organization’s advocacy mission, public policy positions, and community partnership initiatives.
-He maintains adjunct appointments as a professor of emergency medicine and health policy and management at the George Washington University Schools of Medicine and Public Health, as well as, a research professor of family science at the University of Maryland School of Public Health.
-He served 17 years as the state pediatric medical director within the Maryland Institute for Emergency Medical Services Systems, in addition to 8 years as principal investigator and medical director of the federally-funded Emergency Medical Services for Children (EMSC) National Resource Center.
+Dr. Joseph L. Wright is the inaugural Chief Health Equity Officer of the 12 campus, 30,000 employee University of Maryland Medical System.
+He previously served as tenured Professor and Chair of Pediatrics at the Howard University College of Medicine and as Senior Vice President within the Children's National Health System, where he provided strategic leadership for the organization’s advocacy mission, public policy positions, community partnership initiatives.
+He maintains appointments as adjunct professor of emergency medicine and health policy at the George Washington University, and teaches as professor of health policy and management at the University of Maryland School of Public Health.
+He served 17 years as the inaugural state pediatric medical director within the Maryland Institute for Emergency Medical Services Systems, in addition to eight years as principal investigator of the National Resource Center for the federally-funded Emergency Medical Services for Children program.

-Academically, Dr. Wright is among the original cohort of board-certified pediatric emergency physicians with scholarly interests that include injury prevention and the needs of underserved communities.
-He has contributed over 100 publications to the scientific literature, served more than 20 visiting professorships, and was the principal investigator of the NIH-funded DC-Baltimore Research Center on Child Health Disparities.
-Dr. Wright is an elected member of both the Alpha Omega Alpha (medicine) and Delta Omega (public health) honor societies, the American Pediatric Society, and was recently inducted into the Academy of Medicine of Washington.
+Academically, Dr. Wright is among the nation’s original cohort of board-certified pediatric emergency physicians with scholarly interests that include injury prevention, prehospital pediatrics and the needs of underserved communities.
+He has contributed over 120 publications to the scientific literature, served more than 30 visiting professorships and was principal investigator of the NIH-funded DC-Baltimore Research Center on Child Health Disparities.
+Dr. Wright is an elected member of the Alpha Omega Alpha (medicine) and Delta Omega (public health) honor societies, the Academy of Medicine of Washington and the American Pediatric Society for which he co-chairs the Committee on Diversity, Inclusion and Equity.

-Dr. Wright is the current chair of the American Academy of Pediatrics (AAP) Committee on Pediatric Emergency Medicine after having served as the inaugural chair of the AAP Violence Prevention Subcommittee.
-He is also currently chairing the AAP Task Force on Addressing Bias and Discrimination.
-Dr. Wright has been recognized throughout his career for his advocacy work highlighted by receipt of two-lifetime achievement awards from the American Academy of Pediatrics for distinguished contributions to the disciplines of injury prevention and emergency medicine, respectively.
-He is also a recipient of the prestigious Shining Star Award from the Los Angeles-based Starlight Foundation for outstanding service to communities of color.
+Dr. Wright is immediate past chair of the American Academy of Pediatrics (AAP) Committee on Pediatric Emergency Medicine and also chaired the AAP Task Force on Addressing Bias and Discrimination.
+He is currently a sitting AAP Board member and chairs the Board Committee on Equity.
+Dr. Wright has been recognized by the academy for his long-standing leadership as recipient of two career achievement awards for distinguished contributions to the disciplines of injury prevention and emergency medicine, respectively.
+He is also recipient of the prestigious Shining Star Award from the Los Angeles-based Starlight Foundation for outstanding community service and the 2020 Diversity in Business Leader Award from the Washington Business Journal.

-Dr. Wright provides national leadership through advisory and governance service to several organized medicine bodies including the Association of American Medical Colleges, the American Hospital Association, the March of Dimes, the National Academy of Medicine, the National Highway Traffic Safety, and a recently completed term as an Obama administration appointee to the Pediatric Advisory Committee of the Food and Drug Administration.
-He regularly presents invited expert testimony before Congress, state and municipal legislative bodies, has made numerous media appearances, and lectures widely to both professional and lay audiences.
+Dr. Wright provides national leadership through advisory and governance service to several health and human service entities including the Association of American Medical Colleges and the March of Dimes.
+He previously served as an Obama administration appointee to the Pediatric Advisory Committee of the Food and Drug Administration and has recently been appointed to the National Academy of Sciences, Engineering and Medicine study committee on Addressing the Long-Term Impact of the COVID-19 Pandemic on Children and Families.
+Dr. Wright regularly presents invited testimony before Congress, state and municipal legislative bodies, has made numerous media appearances and lectures widely to both professional and lay audiences.

-Dr. Wright earned a bachelor of arts degree from Wesleyan University, his M.D. from Rutgers New Jersey Medical School, and a master of public health in Administrative Medicine and Management from George Washington University.
+Dr. Wright earned a B.A. from Wesleyan University in Middletown, CT, his M.D. from Rutgers University, and a Master of Public Health in Administrative Medicine and Management from George Washington University.